Venus Williams: 2012: Comeback and Olympic gold record

 At Wimbledon, Williams was unseeded for the first time since 1997.
 She lost to Elena Vesnina in the first round in straight sets.
 This was the first time Williams lost in the first round of a Grand Slam since the 2006 Australian Open, and her first opening round loss at Wimbledon since her debut in 1997.
 Williams fared better in her return to doubles competition where she played alongside her sister Serena.
 In just the pair's first tournament since 2010 Wimbledon, the unseeded sisters advanced to the final with victories over fourth-seeds Maria Kirilenko and Nadia Petrova in the second round and top-seeds Liezel Huber and Lisa Raymond in the semifinals.
 The Williams sisters claimed their fifth Wimbledon doubles title after defeating sixth-seeds Andrea Hlaváčková and Lucie Hradecká in straight sets in the final, on the same day Serena Williams won her fifth Wimbledon singles title.

-Williams's next stop was the 2012 London Olympics which was held at the All England Club, Wimbledon.
+Williams's next stop was the 2012 London Olympics.
 She entered the women's singles and women's doubles events, partnering with sister Serena in doubles.
-In singles, Williams defeated Sara Errani and Aleksandra Wozniak in convincing fashion to reach the third round where she faced Angelique Kerber.
-She lost to Kerber in two tiebreaks despite having three set points and leading in the tiebreak in the first set.
+In singles, Williams reached the third round where she lost to Angelique Kerber.
 In doubles, the unseeded Williams sisters advanced to the final, which was a repeat of their final at Wimbledon against Hlaváčková and Hradecká.
 The sisters won their third gold medal in doubles after defeating the Czech pair in straight sets.
 With the win (and her sister Serena's win in the singles event), the Williams sisters claimed the most Olympic gold medals of any other tennis player, male or female.

 Next, Williams played at Cincinnati where she received a singles wild card entry.
-She defeated her first two opponents, Maria Kirilenko and Chanelle Scheepers, in three tight sets before crushing eighth seed Sara Errani in the third round.
-In the quarterfinal, she defeated her second top 10 opponent in a row Samantha Stosur, in three sets, to advance to her first semifinal since the 2010 US Open.
-In the semifinal Williams played through a back injury, eventually losing in three sets to Li Na in a match where her average first serve was between 80 and 90 miles per hour.
+She defeated her first two opponents, Maria Kirilenko and Chanelle Scheepers, in three tight sets before eliminating eighth seed Sara Errani in the third round.
+In the quarterfinal, she defeated Samantha Stosur, in three sets.
+In the semifinal Williams played through a back injury, eventually losing in three sets to Li Na.
 Her semifinal run brought her ranking back within the top 50 for the first time in almost a year.
 At the US Open, Williams lost in a second-round match against Angelique Kerber in three sets, despite having a lead in the third set.